vsutov/vl-fe-task/README.md

 - Code is written with prototyping purposes in mind, meaning that the functionality is basic and is not meant to work perfectly on all devices.
 Tested on a Macbook Pro 15" laptop.
 - Whole flow is separated into two parts - calibration and actual video playback.
 - Video playback is limited to autoplay without controls as the actual video is not as important as the eye tracking part of the assignment.
+- Kalman filter has been deliberately disabled as it messed with precision.
+Custom solution for smoothing is used instead.

 ## Configuration